Geneanet: Features

 The site Geneanet, based on GeneWeb, allows to calculate and display relationships between two persons in a family tree, and to highlight possible blood relationships.
 Some relationships between famous people have been relayed by the press.

 Since December 2015, Geneanet allows all the users to search the database through an advanced search engine which can perform queries by first name and last name, option which was reserved for paid members.
 In September 2017, Geneanet has launched a new matching option for finding common persons between the family trees of the members.

 Since 2018, Geneanet proposes a service to automatically create and print a family book from a family tree, through a partnership with the site Patronomia.

 Geneanet DNA

 On February 17, 2020, Geneanet launched "Geneanet DNA", a service which allow users who have taken a DNA test to upload their DNA data and to find new relatives for free.
+Geneanet DNA features were discontinued on December 20, 2023.